westhecool/webtoon-to-html/README.md

 - [ ] More metadata
 - [ ] Possibly better ui for the offline html files
 - [ ] Figure out how to download background music from webtoons
+- [ ] Add functions to automatically/manually update new chapters to local library